ONSdigital/sdx-transform-cs/README.md

 # sdx-transform-cs

-The sde-transform-cs app is used within the Office National of Statistics (ONS) for transforming Survey Data Exchange (SDX) Surveys.
+The sde-transform-cs app is used within the Office National of Statistics (ONS) for transforming Survey Data Exchange (SDX) Surveys to formats in use in Common Software.

 ## Installation